A companion for the silver years

 And if there are people who raise an eyebrow at live in relationships among seniors, he honestly admits the reason why some of them have opted for it.

 “Most of our unions have been successful yet there were cases which fell through.
 Having the last few years of their life wasted in court cases was not our intention, and this made us suggest live-in relations.”
-This ensured that seniors could have a companion to share their lives with without any legal complications that marriage might get in.
+This ensured that seniors could have a companion to share their lives without any legal complications that marriage might bring in, especially where property is involved.

 Patel understands the difficulties an Indian woman would face to participate in these sammelans, which is why they arrange for all the expenses for women coming for the meetings.
 Their travel as well as their stay is provided for.